American kestrel: Reproduction

 The average egg size is 32 × 29 mm, 10% larger than average for birds of its body size.
-The eggs are white to cream in color with brown or grey splotching.
+The eggs are white to cream in color with brown or gray splotching.
 Incubation usually lasts 30 days and is mainly the responsibility of the female, although the male incubates 15–20% of the time.
 Eggs that are lost are typically replaced in 11–12 days.
 Hatching takes place over three to four days.
 Hatchlings are altricial, and are only able to sit up after five days.
 They grow rapidly, reaching an adult weight after 16–17 days.
 After 28–31 days, their wings have developed and they are able to leave the nest.

 The young adult kestrels may breed from a year old, and the species has approximately a three to five-year life expectancy in the wild.

 In ecological terms, the reproductive pattern of the American kestrel leans towards a small bird "r selection" strategy.
 In r/K selection theory, selective pressures are hypothesized to drive evolution in one of two generalized directions: r or K selection.
 R-selected species are those that place an emphasis on a high growth rate, typically exploiting less-crowded ecological niches, and produce many offspring, each of which has a relatively low probability of surviving to adulthood (i.e., high r, low K).
 By contrast, K-selected species display traits associated with living at densities close to carrying capacity, and typically are strong competitors in such crowded niches that invest more heavily in fewer offspring, each of which has a relatively high probability of surviving to adulthood (i.e., low r, high K).
 Between these two extremes, the American kestrel is one of the few raptor species that lean towards being r-selected.
 They are able to breed at one year old, have few non-breeding adults in the population, and have larger broods.
 Their population growth rate is high relative to larger raptors, which typically lean towards being K-selected.
 This said, older American kestrel pairs generally have larger brood sizes and produce more viable offspring than younger conspecifics.